mindis/multimap/doc/cppreference.md

 namespace multimap
 ```

 This class contains typedefs which define signatures of various callable types.
+See [std::function](http://en.cppreference.com/w/cpp/utility/functional/function) for more details on how to create such objects from lambda expressions, class methods, or free functions.

 Members   |
 ---------:|---------------------------------------------------------------------